SuperFola/MyReadingList/README.md

 You will receive a JSON on success, as following: `{"success": "ok", "token": "..."}`

 Send the token to every other request in a basic `Authorization` header.
+Be careful that tokens expires after a given amount of time (default is 3600 seconds, one hour).

 ### Articles